We have THREE new Experience instructors in our Hotshop this year! Meet Jeremy, Tyler, and Daniel!

 J: Factories, environment, systems that keep buildings going such as HVAC and electrical systems and capturing the fluid nature of glass

-T: I find a lot of my inspiration in my work comes from things I’ve never scene in person but things I’ve always wanted to see.
+T: I find a lot of my inspiration in my work comes from things I’ve never seen in person but things I’ve always wanted to see.
 An example would be stalactites, I know it may be weird but I cant stop thinking about being in a cave surrounded by hundreds of these natural mineral spike, that grow at a rate of around 10 centimeters every thousand years.

 D: I love creating things, whether they have a purpose or they just look cute.
 It’s just great to think of some thinking and make in the real world, hopefully others will like it as well.